wp-plugins/leadin/readme.txt

 - Strip slashes from page titles in emails

 = Enhancements =
-- Created separate LeadIn menu in WordPress admin
+- Created separate Leadin menu in WordPress admin
 - CRM list of all contacts
 - Added ability to export list of contacts
-- LeadIn now distinguishes between a contact requests and comment submissions
+- Leadin now distinguishes between a contact requests and comment submissions
 - Added link to CRM list inside each contact/comment email

 = 0.2.0 (2013.11.26) =